davidj-brewster/video-to-keyframes/README.md

   - Exposure using histogram analysis
 - Scene change detection
 - Temporal pattern recognition
+It is noted that almost all one of these are overkill in most scenarios; however, these and other methods are particularly of interest to me across multiple projects.
+I'll likely look to integrate more advanced methods like Canny Edge Detection, Guassian filters and some additional libraries to enhance feature and frame detection methods.

 ### Performance Features
-- Configurable thread pool for parallel processing
+- Configurable thread pool for parallel processing of frames
 - Memory-optimized thread-safe frame buffer and recent frame cache
 - Minimal frame copying via efficient np view operations
-- Retry mechanims for failed frame extraction via exponential backoff with jitter (jusy because ;))
+- Retry mechanims for failed frame extraction via exponential backoff with jitter (just because ;))

 ## System Requirements